 - Mouth ulcers

-- Feeling or being sick occurs in 1 in 3 people but is usually moderate and easily controlled with anti sickness injections and tablets.
+- Feeling or being sick occurs in 1 in 3 people but is usually moderate and well controlled with anti sickness injections and tablets.
 If you are over 80 years old, you may be more likely to have sickness than younger patients.
-It is important to let your doctor know if you have problems with sickness.
+Let your doctor or nurse know if you have problems with sickness

-- Some people develop soreness, redness and peeling on the palms of the hands and soles of the feet (palmar - plantar syndrome), which may cause tingling, numbness, pain and dryness
+- Some people develop soreness, redness and peeling on the palms of the hands and soles of the feet (palmar - plantar syndrome).
+This may cause tingling, numbness, pain and dryness

 Between 1 and 10 in every 100 people have one or more of these effects.